 The UBVA has compiled recommendations on how data management policies should regulate rights to primary material and research data.
 The recommendations conclude with specific proposals for provisions that may be included in the policies.

 Please see the article: Agreements on research collaborations.

 Public access to research data (open access, open data, open science, etc.)

-According to the Danish Code of Conduct for Research Integrity (2014) Danish institutions should provide access to the stored primary material and data, except “when this is contrary to the contractual and/or legal obligations or applicable regulations, for example on ethics, confidentiality, or protection of privacy or intellectual property rights”.
+According to the Danish Code of Conduct for Research Integrity (2014), Danish institutions should provide access to the stored primary material and data, “unless this is contrary to the contractual and/or legal obligations or applicable regulations, for example on ethics, confidentiality, or protection of privacy or intellectual property rights”.
 These exceptions indicate that this is a very complex area.

 Deposit of research data to the Danish National Archives

 In some cases the Danish National Archives will receive research data from both private and public research projects.
 The rules are currently under review, so therefore please refer to the website of The Danish National Archives.